Shopping

 I try to picture her day.

-What does she reach for in the morning without thinking?
-What does she use every day but never replaces?
-What does she quietly postpone because something else always feels more important?
+What does she reach for in the morning without thinking, what does she use every day but never replaces and what does she quietly postpone because something else always feels more important?

 Then I decide what kind of gift feels right.
 Sometimes it makes sense to choose something practical that she will use immediately.
 Other times, it feels better to give something that creates a moment instead of solving something.